Eco-Friendly Ferry Travel: Protect the Environment While on Holiday

 Some European ferry companies that are using new technologies aimed at environmental sustainability are:

-- Balearia: This ferry company that serves ferry routes from mainland Spain, has already added 4 vessels equipped with eco-friendly technologies to its fleet.
+- Balearia: this is a ferry company that serves ferry routes from mainland Spain, and has already added 4 vessels equipped with eco-friendly technologies to its fleet.

-- Trasmapi: A Spanish ferry company offering routes from Ibiza to Formentera, it participates in the Be Blue Formentera project to promote marine sustainability.
+- Trasmapi: as a Spanish ferry company offering routes from Ibiza to Formentera, it participates in the Be Blue Formentera project to promote marine sustainability.

-- Trasmediterránea: Also a member of the above-mentioned ferry company group that promotes zero-plastic use.
+- Trasmediterránea: it's also a member of the above-mentioned ferry company group that promotes zero-plastic use.

-- Fred Olsen Express: One of the ferry companies that operate in the Canary Islands.
-It uses low sulfur fuel oil and recycles solid and water waste.
+- Fred Olsen Express: this is one of the ferry companies that operate in the Canary Islands.
+It uses low-sulfur fuel oil and recycles solid and water waste.

-- Grimaldi Lines: One of the largest Italian ferry companies that aim for zero emissions in ports.
+- Grimaldi Lines: it's one of the largest Italian ferry companies that aim for zero emissions in ports.

-- Grandi Navi Veloci: Another well-known Italian ferry company that uses LNG as fuel for its vessels.
+- Grandi Navi Veloci: this is another well-known Italian ferry company that uses LNG as fuel for its vessels.